Spinnernicholas/CogVLM/README.md

 ##### `generate_caption(self, image, query='Describe what you see in the image below.
 Write a concise, descriptive caption at least 10 words long.')`

-A convenience method to generate a caption for a single image.
+A convenience method to generate a caption for a single image (used by `--caption` mode).

 - **Arguments:**
   - `image` (Union[str, `PIL.Image.Image`]): The image to caption.
   - `query` (str, optional): The prompt used to request the caption.
 Defaults to a descriptive prompt.
 - **Returns:**
   - `str`: The generated caption.
-  - `None`: If the input `image` is `None`.
+  - `None`: If the input `image` is `None` or an error occurs.

 ##### `request_json(self, query, image=None, extract=False, schema=None, validate_schema=False, max_retries=0)`

-Requests a response from the model, optionally extracting JSON, validating it against a schema, and retrying on failure.
+Requests a response from the model, optionally extracting JSON, validating it against a schema, and retrying on failure (used by `--json-demo` mode).

 - **Arguments:**
   - `query` (str): The user's query, intended to elicit a JSON response.